hollyroberts/slack-tools/README.md

-An attempt at unifying the codebase of slack-export-tools and slack-dm-archiver But now written in Kotlin because change is fun
+An attempt at unifying the codebase of slack-export-tools and slack-dm-archiver, but now written in Kotlin because change is fun!
+Progress has been slow because of architecture experimentation and real life.
+But downloading files is nearly complete.